garrandall/popular-music-data/tracks/my-drink-n--my-2-step-cassidy-swizz-beatz.md

 Aiyyo they wanna be like me, recreate my flow
 Imitate my flow, then relate my flow
-But while they try an' take my flow I make my dough Aiyyo I can make it rain cause I be makin it snow
+But while they try and take my flow I make my dough Aiyyo I can make it rain cause I be makin it snow
 But yo, I've been takin it slow, I wasn't around
 But the car crash couldn't lay the hustler down, nah